smccutchen/GearSwap/README.md

 # Windower Profile Config
 * Region = Auto-Detect
-* Resolution = 3840 x 2160  (4K, us 2x UI scale)
+* Resolution = 3840 x 2160  (4K, use 2x UI scale)
 * Resolution = 1920 x 1080  (1080p, use 1x UI scale)
 * Window Mode = Borderless Window
 * UI Scale = 2x
 * Super Sampling = ON
 * Bump Mapping = OFF (use ambient lighting instead, F11 key in-game)

-* NOTE 1:  Use a standard resolution (1080p or 4k).
+* **NOTE 1:**  Use a standard resolution (1080p or 4k).
 Ultrawide or non-standard resolutions look terrible/stretched.
-* NOTE 2:  If your monitor has G-SYNC / Adaptive Sync, you should disable it, otherwise you may experience crashes due to display adapter resets
+* **NOTE 2:**  If your monitor has G-SYNC / Adaptive Sync, you should disable it, otherwise you may experience crashes due to display adapter resets

 # Recommended Windower Extensions